Reading Time: 8 minutes

 Book Your Snowbird Car Shipping a Week in Advance

 Car carrier drivers are most often unable to predict exactly where they will be until the week of the trip.
 It’s difficult for them to accept space reservations far in advance, no matter how reliable they are.
+This post will help you understand how we calculate the amount of time it takes to ship a vehicle.

-The best way to get a good price and accurate delivery is to book your snowbird car shipping 7-10 days ahead of time.
+The best way to get a good price and accurate delivery estimate is to book your snowbird car shipping 7-10 days ahead of time.

 Plan Your Snowbird Car Shipping